robin-raymond/zax.io/type-definition.md

 ### Type instantiation

-Instances of types can be created by declaring a variable name for the type and utilizing the type inside functions and scopes, contained within other types, or as part of dynamic allocation and construction.
+Instances of types can be created by declaring a variable name for a `type` and utilizing a `type` inside functions and scopes, contained within other `type`s, or as part of dynamic allocation and construction.

 ````zax
 A :: type {